South Surrey mother guilty of second-degree murder in death of daughter - BC Local News

 “Stand up, Ms. Batstone.
 I find you guilty of second-degree murder.”

-The decision comes two months after closing arguments in the disturbing case were heard.
+The decision – for which an estimated 50 people turned out, including Teagan’s father, Gabe – comes two months after closing arguments in the disturbing case were heard.

 Batstone was charged with second-degree murder after Teagan’s body was found in the trunk of a car in a cul-de-sac off Crescent Road on Dec.
 10, 2014.